bmphx2/CTFs/Kaspersky CTF 2018/doubles/README.md

 ![binary](doubles_3.png)

 The address of the allocated memory by mmap() is saved on $r14 to use during the execution.
-And then proceeding the execution, there is the first scanf() at 0x40081.
+And then, there is the first scanf() at 0x40081.
 This will read an unsigned integer from the user's input.

 ![scanf](doubles_4.png)